 Plaque and tartar begin forming in as little as six hours after your cat's dental cleaning.
 A home dental care program is a must.
 Your veterinarian will provide you with detailed instructions on how to brush or rinse your cat's teeth.
-Plaque and tartar accumulation can be decreased by rubbing a Q-tip along the gum line daily.
+Plaque and tartar accumulation can also be decreased by rubbing a Q-tip along the gum line daily.
 See handout "Plaque and Tartar Prevention in Cats" for further information.

-The Veterinary Oral Health Council (VOHC) only accepts dental products that are safe and proven to reduce the accumulation of plaque and tartar based on strict scientific studies.
+The Veterinary Oral Health Council (VOHC) only accepts dental products and diets that are safe and proven to reduce the accumulation of plaque and tartar based on strict scientific studies.
 A list of accepted products can be viewed at www.VOHC.org and your veterinarian can advise you as well.

 Can I use human toothpaste?